MicrosoftDocs/winrt-api/windows.gaming.input/racingwheel_wheelmotor.md

 The force feedback motor for the racing wheel.
 If the controller does not support force feedback, this property will be null.

 ## -remarks
-Force feedback is only supported for selected HID controllers.
+Force feedback is only supported for selected HID (Human Interface Device) controllers.
 Xbox 360 and Xbox One racing wheels do not support force feedback in Windows 10 at this time.

-TODO: What does HID stand for?

 ## -examples